blogmarketing/blogmarketing.github.io/_posts/2024-01-09-how-to-do-business-on-the-web-in-2024.md

 **SaaS (Software as a Service) Businesses:** SaaS businesses provide software solutions that run in the cloud, accessible to users through a subscription model.
 They offer a variety of software solutions, such as project management tools, customer relationship management (CRM) software, and productivity apps.
 Platforms like Shopify, Gusto, and MailChimp enable SaaS businesses to manage their operations and reach customers.

 **Lead Generation Businesses:** Lead generation businesses capture contact information from potential customers and sell it to businesses that want to market to them.
-They create landing pages, run ads, and use email marketing to generate leads.
+They create **[landing pages]({% post_url 2024-01-25-create-product-landing-page-sells %})**s, run ads, and use email marketing to generate leads.
 Platforms like Leadpages, ClickFunnels, and ActiveCampaign provide tools for lead generation businesses.

 **Affiliate Marketing Businesses:** Affiliate marketing businesses promote products or services of other businesses and earn commissions for each sale they generate.
 They build websites, create content, and use social media to attract potential customers.
 Platforms like Amazon Associates, ClickBank, and ShareASale connect affiliate marketers with merchants.